 The families from Afghanistan speak Dari or Pashto.
 However, most of the husbands have some English capacity and the children are gaining English quickly in school and from television.
 The wives are eager to learn some survival English so they are less dependent.

 Refugees, immigrants and asylum seekers would never choose to leave their homeland under normal circumstances, but they are fleeing life-threatening circumstances.
 The Afghans who worked for the U.S. agencies have become targets by those who oppose the U.S. government interventions.
+Other refugees are facing persecution and/or death threats in their home country for a variety of reasons--religion, ethnicity, political beliefs and sexual orientation.

 Join us for a better life and a brighter future for a refugee family and yourself.